-- 1. Bake-A-Rama is open to any Junior Fair exhibitor. - Contests are divided into three divisions: Junior age 11 and under; Int. ages 12 to 14, Senior - ages 15-18, as of January 1st, current year. - Participants will be required to prepare baked items from the recipes sent from the Senior Fairboard Office. - 4.
+- 1. Bake-A-Rama is open to any Junior Fair exhibitor. - Contests are divided into three divisions: Junior age 11 and under; Int. ages 12 to 14, Senior - ages 15-18, as of January 1st, current year. - 3.
+Participants will be required to prepare baked items from the recipes sent from the Senior Fairboard Office. - 4.
 The preparation and baking should be done by one member. - 5.
 No Baking Stones Allowed to be Used. - Members will be judged on demonstration techniques in preparing food, quality of finished product and general overall appearance of members. - Set temperature on oven instruction must be followed and temperature on oven cannot be changed.
-If changed, the participant forfeits and placings. - If participant goes over on time limits, the participant will have points deducted from their score.
+If changed, the participant forfeits and placings. - If participant goes over on time limits, the participant will have points deducted from their score. - 9.
+Participants will get 20 minutes to prepare. - 10.
 No sideline coaching allowed during Jr. Fair competitions.
 Anyone suspected of coaching will be asked to leave the area by the Superintendent, Senior Fairboard or Jr. Fair Coordinator.

-Awards: Whirlpool Kitchen-Aid Division Stoves donated by: Hansbarger Home Solutions
+Awards: Whirlpool Kitchen-Aid Division

+Stoves donated by: Hansbarger Home Solutions